Michael Arrington: Biography

 In 2013, he was accused of physical abuse by an ex-girlfriend.
 Arrington sued the woman for defamation and she agreed to retract her accusations against him and apologize.

 TechCrunch

 Arrington rose to internet prominence with his Silicon Valley blog, TechCrunch.
 TechCrunch covers internet startups and news.
 In early September 2011, Arrington was reported to be no longer employed by TechCrunch but associated with a new investment company, AOL Ventures.
 Within days, it was being reported that he was no longer associated with AOL Ventures.

-In October 2012, Arrington returned to writing for the Tech Crunch blog.
+In October 2012, Arrington returned to writing for the TechCrunch blog.

 CrunchFund

 In 2011, Arrington founded a venture capital firm called CrunchFund along with M. G. Siegler and Patrick Gallagher.
 In 2014, CrunchFund invested in BlueFly, an online retailer, which was bought, in May 2013, by affiliates of Clearlake Capital for US$13 million.
 As a result of CrunchFund's investment, former BlueFly CEO Melissa Payner returned to BlueFly.